Awake Beauty Balance Shot Antioxidant Concentrate Review

 Review

-Results you may expect from using Awake Beauty Balance Shot Antioxidant Concentrate:
+Does Awake Beauty Balance Shot Antioxidant Concentrate Work?

-Quite moisturizing: Awake Beauty Balance Shot Antioxidant Concentrate has a moisturizing rating of 4.2 out of 10.
+According to CreamScan analysis, Awake Beauty Balance Shot Antioxidant Concentrate is quite moisturizing, with a moisturizing rating of 4.2 out of 10.

 Is it more humectant or occlusive?
 This product has relatively comparable levels of humectancy and occlusivity: a moderate humectancy of 3.0 out of 10, solely because of the high content of Butylene Glycol (est. ≈3.0%), and a moderate occlusivity of 5.5 out of 10, primarily due to the substantial concentration of Caprylic/Capric Triglyceride (est. ≈4.0%) and Dimethicone (est. ≈2.0%).